 Step 4: Take Official, Full-Length Practice Tests

 Taking timed practice tests is one of the best ways to significantly improve your SAT scores.
-The College Board has released seven up-to-date practice SATs which are the highest-quality practice tests you can take.
+The College Board has released several free practice SATs, which are the highest-quality practice tests you can take.

 Now that you know what makes a good PSAT score, what about on the SAT?
 Read about good, excellent, and bad SAT scores here.